 Wildwood / The Villages | $125,654 | $63,764 | $65,197 |

-Get personalized quotes >The Florida Long-Term Care Partnership Program combines private long-term care insurance with Florida Medicaid
+Check Eligibility Now >The Florida Long-Term Care Partnership Program combines private long-term care insurance with Florida Medicaid, providing financial protection for future long-term care needs.

-, providing financial protection for future long-term care needs.
 The main benefit of a Partnership policy is asset protection.
-For every dollar your insurance pays out, you can keep an extra dollar in assets if you later apply for Medicaid.
+For every dollar your insurance pays out, you can keep an extra dollar in assets if you later become eligible for Medicaid.
+Learn more about the Florida Long-Term Care Partnership Program.

 The cost of long-term care insurance in Florida depends on several factors.
 These include your age, health history, plan design, and the type of plan you choose.
 The following features allow you to customize your coverage for your situation: